captuspario/therapair-landing/email-ai-prompt.md

 - ✅ Acknowledges their specific feedback
 - ✅ Frames it as helping develop the service
 - ✅ Not promising immediate matching
+- ✅ Sets expectation for updates and launch notification
 - ✅ Professional and appreciative
 - ✅ Concise (~50 words)